 The MammalWeb UK project aims to enlist the public in helping us to catalogue the UK’s mammalian biodiversity, and to understand what species are around us, where they occur, and what aspects of the environment impact on their occurrence and activity.

 The MammalNet project is assessing the potential of voluntary citizen involvement for mammal monitoring across Europe.
 How much can citizens contribute to mammal monitoring in Europe using camera traps?

 A large-scale camera trapping project to study mammal distribution, abundance and behaviour across County Durham.
 For this project, camera traps were placed in a systematic grid of 109 sites over summer 2018.

-The project is engaging local schools in camera trapping across the northeast to help understand the wildlife on their doorstep as part of the activities for
+The project engaged local schools in camera trapping across the northeast to help understand the wildlife on their doorstep as part of the activities for 'Dippy on Tour'.

 Camera trapping on the Ingleborough National Nature Reserve.